vPeteWalker/gts21/karbon/day-2/day-2.rst

    .. figure:: images/1.png

    .. note::
-      If you don't see the pod mentioned, make sure that in the right hand side of Lens, you have **All Namespaces** selected.
+      If you don't see the pod mentioned, make sure that in the right-hand side of Lens, you have **All Namespaces** selected.

       .. figure:: images/1-a.png